 RETENTION GUIDELINES

-The Information and Records Management Service (IRMS) has produced a toolkit for schools (the latest version 5 dated 01.02.16 is attached as Appendix A).
+The Information and Records Management Service (IRMS) has produced a toolkit for schools (the latest version is dated 2019 and a copy is held in the Finance Office).
 The toolkit includes details of the retention periods connected to the general management of the school, and these are the retention periods that the school has adopted.

 Some of the retention periods are governed by statute, and others are guidelines following best practice.

-Managing records using these retention guidelines will be deemed to be ‘normal processing’, but if records are to be kept for longer or shorter periods than laid out in this document the reasons for this need will be documented on the retention schedule held in the Finance Office.
+Managing records using these retention guidelines will be deemed to be ‘normal processing’, but if records are to be kept for longer or shorter periods than laid out in this document the reasons for this need will be documented in the Data Asset Register held in the Finance Office.

 Langley Fitzurse CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.